 Encourage Students to Review our Recruiting and Career Events Calendar

-The Career Center provides numerous opportunities for students to build career-related skills and connect with employers through career events.
+The Career Center provides numerous opportunities for students to build career-related skills and connect with employers through career events which are taking place on-campus and virtually.
 Students benefit from faculty encouragement to participate in these events.
 Faculty members also frequently attend career fairs to meet recruiters and stay current on employment trends.

 Refer your Students to Work with Us

 Learn about what we do at the Career Center.
 Refer students who are asking questions about changing majors, writing resumes/CVs, locating internships/research, or starting their job search or graduate school application process.
 The Career Center is located on the 2nd floor of the Math/Psychology Building.
-Students can schedule an appointment on-line via their UMBCworks account, by stopping by the Career Center or by calling our front office at 410-455-2216.
+Career Center professionals are available for in-person, virtual (WebEx), and phone (WebEx) appointments.
+Students can schedule an appointment on-line via their Handshake account, by stopping by the Career Center or by calling our front office at 410-455-2216.
 Career advising is available every weekday, with a variety of time-slots offered, including drop-in resume review hours from 2-4pm Monday through Friday.
 Select evening hours are also available during the Fall and Spring semesters.
 See our current list of hours.

 Incorporate a Career Assignment into your Curriculum

 Students become more motivated and interested in their studies if they know more about their field and available career opportunities.
 Adding career exploration to your class will help make the connections between academics and the world of work for your students.
+Consider using or adapting one of the professional development assignments to supplement your students’ experience.
 For example, you can have your students:

 - Write a resume and/or cover letter and schedule an appointment for a career advisor to critique.